SLES in the News

 Click here for original Article

-After years of complaints from parents about overcrowding at South Loop Elementary School, Chicago Public Schools officials have come to a solution: cut a class.
+After years of complaints from parents about overcrowding at Elementary School, Chicago Public Schools officials have come to a solution: cut a class.

 Next year, the school is eliminating the kindergarten level of its gifted program, freeing up space that the school says will be used to alleviate overcrowding in the rest of the school.

-The gifted program draws talented students to South Loop School from all around the city, as well as funding, but it also eats into the amount of space available to students who live close to the school.
+The gifted program draws talented students to School School from all around the city, as well as funding, but it also eats into the amount of space available to students who live close to the school.

 As classroom sizes have ballooned — as high as 36 students in one third-grade class, according to parents — the debate about how to deal with the increasingly cramped space has grown fervent.